 The Queenâ€™s Life Guard isÂ conducted by soldiers of the Household Cavalry Mounted Regiment at Horse Guards.
 Horse Guards is named after the troops who have mounted The Queenâ€™s Life Guard here since the Restoration of King Charles II in 1660.
 Every weekday, whatever the season or weather, members of the Household Cavalry Mounted Regiment ride down from Hyde Park Barracks in Knightsbridge to take over guard duties at 11:00am for the next twentyâ€“four hours.

-The Household Cavalry Mounted Regiment consists of a squadron from each of the two most senior Regiments of the British Army: The Life Guards wear red tunics and white plumbed helmets, and The Blues and Royals wear blue tunics and red plumed helmets.
+The Household Cavalry Mounted Regiment consists of a squadron from each of the two senior Regiments of the British Army: The Life Guards wear red tunics and white plumed helmets, and The Blues and Royals wear blue tunics and red plumed helmets.

 When to Watch

 - Changing of The Queenâ€™s Life Guard at 11:00am (Monday - Friday)